Killing of Ashli Babbitt: Events

 The shooting was recorded on several cameras, and footage was widely circulated.
 John Earle Sullivan, among those who recorded footage of the shooting, was arrested for his role in the attack.
-Zachary Alam was also arrested for his role in the attack.
+Zachary Jordan Alam was also arrested for his role in the attack.
+MSNBC aired live video of Babbitt being rushed past the camera on a stretcher, outside the Capitol building.

-Investigation
+Investigation and legal

+Investigation, and clearing of Byrd

 Following the routine process for shootings by Capitol Police officers, the Metropolitan Police Department of the District of Columbia and the United States Department of Justice investigated Babbitt's death and made a determination that the shooting was "lawful and within Department policy".
 Upon clearing Byrd, USCP released a press statement saying his action "potentially saved Members and staff from serious injury and possible death".

-Public remarks by CSPD Officer Lt Byrd
+The USCP was not obliged to release Byrd's name as the USCP is not subject to the Freedom of Information Act.

-After being cleared of wrongdoing, Byrd made his name public in an August 2021 interview for NBC News.
-He said his name had been previously revealed in right-wing media and online forums and that he had received racist (Byrd is African-American) and violent threats, causing him to remain in hiding for several months.
-Looking back on his January 6 experience, Byrd said: "Once we barricaded the doors, we were essentially trapped where we were.
+Byrd made his name public in an August 2021 interview for NBC News.
+He said: "Once we barricaded the doors, we were essentially trapped where we were.
 There was no way to retreat.
 No other way to get out.
 If they get through that door, they're into the House chamber and upon the members of Congress."
-He stated that he had pulled the trigger as a "last resort" after the mob of protesters ignored his repeated orders to get back, and that he had no idea at that moment that Babbitt was unarmed and was a woman.
+He stated that he had pulled the trigger as a "last resort" after the mob of protesters ignored his repeated orders to get back, and that he did not know at that moment whether Babbitt was armed or not, or that she was a woman.
 Byrd commented: "I know that day I saved countless lives.
 I know members of Congress, as well as my fellow officers and staff, were in jeopardy and in serious danger.
-And that's my job".
+And that's my job."

+Byrd said his name had already been revealed in right-wing media and online forums and that he had received racist (Byrd is African-American) and violent threats, causing him to remain in hiding for several months.